trento-project/wanda/README.md

 # Installing a development environment

-To set up a local development environment for hacking on Wanda, you will need to follow the instructions provided in the [hack on wanda](./guides/development/hack_on_wanda.md).
+To set up a local development environment for hacking on Wanda, you need to follow the instructions provided in the [hack on wanda](./guides/development/hack_on_wanda.md).

-This guide will walk you through the process of installing and configuring the necessary dependencies, as well as setting up a local development environment.
+This guide walks you through the process of installing and configuring the necessary dependencies, as well as setting up a local development environment.

 # Support